 My Environment Was Too Insular

 “I lost sight of the fact that I could be a leader.
 I had become myopic, my environment was too insular,” Kim shared.
 It is easy for women to take their areas of expertise for granted after many years.
 They forget that not everyone can do what they do and that they have so much value.
 Within a large organization, it’s easy to forget they have worth, expertise, knowledge and leadership.
 One day they realize they’re just sitting there in the background making things run, keeping the lights on, not feeling the excitement of something new.
 “No one is going to ring your bell,” Kim reminds us.

-The true gift of an early retirement package is time.
 You have breathing room to think about your options.
 Make thoughtful decisions.
 Try new things.
 It’s a time to reflect on your years of experience, confidence, and capabilities.
 You are free to network without constraints, and rebuild faith in yourself and your abilities.
 For both Kim and Shelly, there are no regrets.
 They feel it was a luxury to have the chance to branch out and find the right next job without the usual financial pressures.
 They got a chance to be picky about their futures.